 The Guardians Movement Gains Momentum

 Five years ago, there were only about 30 Guardians programs caring for lands and waters across the country.
-Today there are 160 First Nations Guardians programs.
+Now there are over 200 First Nations Guardians programs.

 Five years ago, there was limited federal funding for Guardians’ stewardship.
 Since then, the Guardians movement has secured nearly $200 million in federal commitments for Guardians programs.